mattleibow/DeviceRunners/README.md

 1. Build the app package for testing: _(The `iossimulator-arm64` RID is for a simulator on my Apple Silicon laptop)_
    ```
-   dotnet build -f net7.0-ios -r iossimulator-arm64 -c Debug <path/to/app.csproj>
+   dotnet build <path/to/app.csproj> -f net7.0-ios -r iossimulator-arm64 -c Debug
    ```
 2. Run the tests:
    ```
    xharness apple test --target ios-simulator-64 --app <path/to/app.app> --output-directory <path/to/output>
    ```
 3. View test results in the output path:
    ```
    <path/to/output>/xunit-test-ios-simulator-64-<YYYYMMDD>_<HHMMSS>.xml
    ```

-So to build and test the app at the path `sample/SampleMauiApp/SampleMauiApp.csproj` and get the test output at the path `artifacts`:
+To build and test the app at the path `sample/SampleMauiApp/SampleMauiApp.csproj` and get the test output at the path `artifacts`:

 ```
-dotnet build \
+dotnet build sample/SampleMauiApp/SampleMauiApp.csproj \
   -f net7.0-ios \
   -r iossimulator-arm64 \
-  -c Debug \
+  -c Debug
-  sample/SampleMauiApp/SampleMauiApp.csproj

 xharness apple test \
   --target ios-simulator-64 \